Dennis' 7 Dees logo

 • Planting natives helps preserve our natural and cultural heritage while giving neighborhoods a distinct Pacific Northwest identity.

-Tips for Designing with Native Plants
+Tips for Using Native Plants in Garden Design

 • Match the right plant to the right place—know your site and the requirements of the plants you’re considering.
 Pay attention to the mature size of the plants (height, width, growth rate).